wizmo2/zidoo-player/add_remove.md

 An issue with the HACS configuration file was introduced in release versions 1.2.4 and below, which prevents Versions from downloading correctly.

-v1.2.5 fixes the issue, but if a previous version had been installed the following procuedure is required to add and remove the HACS install.
+v1.2.5 fixes the issue, but if a previous version had been installed the following procedure is required to add and remove the HACS install.

 _NOTE:  Older versions have been re-built and re-released with the correct HACS configuration file to prevent ongoing issues (using 'v' prefix to the tags)_

-### Remove any exisitng HA integrations
+### Remove any existing HA integrations

 1. Goto Configuration/Integrations and remove any installed media player devices